Electric Power Technology

 Knowledge of electricity is helpful.
 Prospective students should be prepared for the physical demands of entry-level technician positions.
 Typical industry requirements include passing a physical exam, which may entail lifting 50+ pounds, climbing ladders, and working in confined spaces or heights.
 Job applicants also may be required to pass a drug screen and eye exam, including the ability to distinguish between colors accurately.

-Students who complete the curriculum requirements receive a Program Certificate.
-Additional course work may lead to an Associate in Applied Science degree.
+Students who complete the curriculum requirements receive a Program Certificate or an Associate in Applied Science degree.

 Industry forecasts a strong job market for job applicants due to an aging workforce, industry changes and attrition.
-A graduate will find entry-level employment in many different areas, including maintenance, operations, line work and/or business operations.
+A graduate will find entry-level employment in many different areas, including line worker, substation technician, mechanic operator, meter technician, substation electrician, distribution dispatcher, substation maintenance, engineering assistant, engineering technician, draft person, and control system specialist.

 Credits from this program may be applied to BSC’s Bachelor of Applied Science degree (BAS) in Energy Management, offered entirely online.
 The BAS is designed for individuals interested in supervisory and management positions in the energy industry.
 The BAS builds on the foundation laid in an AAS degree and includes general education classes, core management courses, and energy specific management courses.